guanjieshen/databricks-uniform-sync/README.md

 This repository provides a utility to **synchronize (mirror) Iceberg table metadata** from **Databricks Unity Catalog** to **Snowflake Horizon**.

-It automates the creation of:
+It automates the creation of the following assets in Snowflake:
-- Snowflake Catalog Integrations
+- Catalog Integrations (using Credential Vending)
 - External Iceberg Tables

-> Note: This library uses **credential vending** to access cloud storage.
+> Note: As this library uses **credential vending** to access cloud storage.
 Snowflake External Volumes are **not** required.

 ---